 - Cephalopods: Occasional squid and cuttlefish make up a small part of some penguins' diets, particularly larger penguin species that are able to dive deeper while foraging.

-Many penguins are opportunistic feeders and will sample a wide variety of different prey, adapting their feeding patterns to match what foods are most widely and easily available at different times of the year and in different parts of their range.
+Many penguins are opportunistic feeders and will sample a wide variety of different prey.
+They will adapt their feeding patterns to match what foods are most widely and easily available at different times of the year and in different parts of their range.

 Penguins hunt all of their prey in the ocean, and their amazing swimming abilities and keen underwater eyesight give them predatory advantages.
-Hunting tactics vary by species and may include both deep and shallow dives to seek out prey, with those techniques changing depending on the habits of their preferred foods as oceanic currents and weather patterns change with El Niño years or other mitigating factors.
+Hunting tactics vary by species and may include both deep and shallow dives to seek out prey.
+Those techniques may change depending on the habits of their preferred foods as oceanic currents and weather patterns change with El Niño years or other mitigating factors.

-The distance penguins travel to hunt can also vary widely, with emperor penguins often traveling 300-500 miles or further from their nesting sites to forage for several weeks at once, while Galapagos penguins rarely venture further than a mile from their nests to seek out prey.
+The distance penguins travel to hunt can also vary widely.
+For example, emperor penguins often travel 300-500 miles or further from their nesting sites to forage for several weeks at once, while Galapagos penguins rarely venture further than a mile from their nests to seek out prey.
 Many penguins hunt in small groups, but others, such as the yellow-eyed penguin, prefer solitary ventures.

 When penguins do catch a fish or other type of prey, they swallow it whole.
 These birds do not have a crop, but their two-chambered stomach stores food in the first chamber, the proventriculus, so it can be carried back to chicks.
 The majority of digestion takes place in the bird's gizzard, with the aid of grit to help crush tougher materials.

 Click Play to Learn What Penguins Eat